amywang23/TravelDeeply/README.md

 4. Run the code by running the command `node server.js`.
 You can run the code with auto-refresh using `nodemon server.js` or `npm run dev`.
 These commands should still be run in the `server` directory.

-5. Test by going to <localhost:5000> and test GET request by going to localhost:5000/api plus a route found in ./routes/index.js
+5. Test by going to <localhost:5000> and test GET requests by going to localhost:5000/api plus a route found in ./routes/index.js

 #### MongoDB Setup